Bong Joon Ho: Inspirations and style

 In an interview promoting Snowpiercer (2013), actor Ed Harris described Bong's shooting process as "cutting while filming".
 Harris also said that "if I was doing a scene and it was a couple of pages long, he would never shoot the whole thing one way.
 He'd shoot a few lines, like the first beat of the scene, and then he would turn the camera around and get my part for that part of the scene.
 Then he would change the angle a little bit".
 He additionally noted that "the editor was sitting right there on the stage, right below the set with a big tent, actually getting the footage as they were filming.
 Fellow actor Daniel Henshall echoed Harris's sentiment calling Bong "precise" and "very sure of what he wants".
 Henshall continued by saying: "He only shoots what he's going to use in the edit.
 Doesn't do any coverage.
 I've never worked like that before.
 You're trimming the fat before you've shot it, which is very brave, because when you get into the edit, if something's missing you haven't got it.
 He's been planning it for four years that meticulously."

 In 2015, Bong's list of 50 inspirational films was published on the French streaming platform LaCinetek.
-His list includes three works by Martin Scorsese (Mean Streets, Raging Bull, Goodfellas) and two films each by Shohei Imamura, Kim Ki-young, Alfred Hitchcock, François Truffaut, Federico Fellini, John Carpenter, David Lynch, Akira Kurosawa and Stanley Kubrick.
+His list includes three works by Martin Scorsese (Mean Streets, Raging Bull, Goodfellas) and two films each by Nagisa Ōshima, Shōhei Imamura, Kim Ki-young, Alfred Hitchcock, François Truffaut, Federico Fellini, John Carpenter, David Lynch, Akira Kurosawa and Stanley Kubrick.

 Personal life

 Bong married screenwriter Jung Sun-young in 1995.
 They have a son together, Bong Hyo-min, who is also a filmmaker.
 In 2009, Bong had a tattoo of a bird done on his left arm to celebrate the release of Mother, and pay homage to a scene in the film.

 Bong was a member and supporter of the now-defunct Democratic Labor Party during the 2000s, reportedly starting in June 2003.
 He left the Democratic Labor Party in March 2008 and joined its successor, the New Progressive Party, the following month.
 He later voted for the latter party in the 2012 South Korean presidential election.
-On December 7, 2024, he was among approximately 2,520 employees of the South Korean film industry who called for the impeachment and arrest of President Yoon Suk Yeol due to his declaration of martial law during the 2024 South Korean martial law crisis.
+On December 7, 2024, he was among approximately 2,520 employees of the South Korean film industry who called for a successful impeachment and arrest of President Yoon Suk Yeol due to his declaration of martial law during the 2024 South Korean martial law crisis.